sandeepbhuyan/BeagleBoneBlack/BeagleBoneBlackUbootKernelrootfs.md

 ubuntu@arm:~$ sudo apt-get update ubuntu@arm:~$ sudo apt-get upgrade
 ```
-### Above this 4 command in `ubuntu@arm:~$` will update your linux kernel package and update some pre install tool,
+Above this 4 command in `ubuntu@arm:~$` will update your linux kernel package and update some pre install tool,
-### This is minimal Rootfs, so that some directory may not be created before so we need to creat some important directory,so i am using `sudo mkdir -p /var/lib/dpkg/updates`    `sudo mkdir /etc/apt/preferences.d`
+This is minimal Rootfs, so that some directory may not be created before so we need to creat some important directory,so i am using `sudo mkdir -p /var/lib/dpkg/updates`    `sudo mkdir /etc/apt/preferences.d`

+### My next article Writing a Kernel module for Beagle Bone Black (coming soon)